The results of the ASOIAF/GoT Survey.

 Other category, at 5.7% (219 responses)

 Notes: Most Other category respondents commented on their level of bothered-ness.
 Some said ‘Yes and no,’, others said ‘slightly’, others said they’d ‘rather read it from the author himself’.
 Others regretted the major storyline changes on the TV show.
 Some respondents said that they minded that the books had been overtaken, but they understood why it had happened.

 If you’ve got the patience for it, look at individual responses organised in this spreadsheet.
-The ‘Survey Responses’ sheet contains responses in separate rows.
+Individual entries are in the ‘Survey Responses’ sheet, where each entry has a row to itself.
 The other six sheets contain charts.If you’d like any help with anything at all, or you’d like to make a correction or suggestion, go ahead and send us a message (or post a comment).
 Note: The spreadsheet might take a while to load, on account of its size.

 This survey is still open to responses, and since percentages and charts might change over time, this page should prove useful.
-It includes an updated analysis report of both the survey and the responses it received.
+It includes a constantly-changing analysis report of both the survey and the responses it received.